cannot cut and paste either with 'X' mouse button sequence

 interestingly ctrl-c/ctrl-v works from gui into other windows

-#2 Updated by Pellegrini, Eric about 8 years ago
+#2 Updated by Pellegrini, Eric over 8 years ago

 - Status changed from New to Feedback